Statement of Acknowledgement

 The INDIAN OCEAN CRAFT TRIENNIAL INC. (IOTA) is based in Boorloo/Perth in Western Australia, on the traditional lands of the Whadjuk people of the Noongar Nation.
 We honour the Noongar Nation for their enduring and continuing spiritual care of country, and respect Elders, past, present, and emerging.
 IOTA recognises the traditional custodians of the lands, skies, and waters that the participating artists and artisans represent.

-IOTA is a distinctive and influential organisation which nurtures, promotes, innovates, and educates widely about traditional and contemporary craft practice and artisan skills around the Indian Ocean region resulting in culturally aware and connected communities.
+IOTA is a distinctive and influential organisation which nurtures, promotes, and educates about traditional and contemporary craft practice and artisan skills around the Indian Ocean region resulting in more culturally aware and connected communities.